camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/googledrive.md

 description: Create folders or files from a Google Drive template from your BPMN process.
 ---

-The **Google Drive Connector** allows you to create empty folders or files on [Google Drive](https://drive.google.com/) from templates from your BPMN process.
+The **Google Drive Connector** is an outbound Connector that allows you to create empty folders or files on [Google Drive](https://drive.google.com/) from templates from your BPMN process.

 ## Prerequisites